Skip to Main Content

 7. Opt to keep the guidance and change the name of your report if you wish.

 8. Your custom report is now loading.
-You can change the time frame for your analysis at the top right and 'Explore/ edit analysis' by following the blue link in the header of each analysis chunk.
+You can change the time frame for your analysis at the top right and 'Explore/ edit analysis' by following the blue link in the header of each analysis chunk to gain further insights.

 9. Optional: The 'manage' button on the top right allows you to reshuffle your analysis chunks, delete or add to it.